 9. Plan for a marathon, not a sprint.
 Make race talks with your child routine.
 Race is a topic you should plan to revisit again and again in many different ways over time.
 It’s okay to say, “I’m not sure” or “Let’s come back to that later, okay?”
 But then be sure to come back to it.

-Want to read something a little different?
+Ready for something a little different?
 Check out Hello.
 I am a person.
 What are YOU?
 Race, humanity, and what I learned in high school.
-Thanks.